masikol/barapost/README.md

 ## fastQA5 sorter
 (fast**Q**, fast**A** and fast**5** sorter)

-Version 3.3.a; 2019.11.08 edition;
+Version 3.3.b; 2019.11.10 edition;

-### DESCRIPTION:
+### Description:

 **fastQA5-sorter.py** -- this script is designed for sorting (dividing into separate files) FASTQ and FASTA files processed by "barapost.py".

 Moreover, it can sort FAST5 files according to taxonomic annotation of FASTQ files, that are in turn results of basecalling of these FAST5 files.
-See "FAST5 sorting" and "FAST5 untwisting" sections below.
+See [FAST5 sorting](#FAST5-sorting) and [FAST5 untwisting](#FAST5-untwisting) section below.

 "fastQA5-sorter.py" is meant to be used just after "barapost.py".